chavarera/ServerPingManager/README.md

 ### Dependencies

-* Python 3.7
+* :snake: Python 3.7

 ### Installing

-* Extract This Repository
+* Extract This :package: Repository
 * Any modifications needed to be made to files/folders

 ### Executing program